Extending the descent-to-peak map and its applications: Introduction

 Using the combinatorics of enriched $P$-partitions, the Schur's $Q$ functions are generalized to the peak algebra $\Pi$, indexed by odd compositions, in the fundamental paper \cite{S97}.
 The peak algebra and its graded dual have triggered a variety amount of studies.
 For instance, it is shown that the peak algebra corresponds to the representation of $0$-Hecke-Clifford algebra.
 Also, the dual peak algebra is a Hopf ideal in noncommutative symmetric functions with respect to the internal product.
 See \cite{B03, B02, B04, B14, H07, N03} for a small portion.

-A natural question arises: is it possible to define analogous peak algebra for other Hopf algebras?

 There are already many trials to generalize peak algebra in the literature.
 Most of these generalizations are combinatorial through enriched $P$-partition and peak sets.
-Notably, in \cite{J15} the peak algebra is generalized to Poirier-Reutenauer Hopf algebra of standard Young tableaux, which is introduced in \cite{P95}.
+Notably, in \cite{J15}, the peak algebra is generalized to the Poirier-Reutenauer Hopf algebra of standard Young tableaux, which is introduced in \cite{P95}, and the authors also extend the notion of the peak algebra to noncommuting variables \cite{A25}.
 Other generalizations can be found in \cite{A04, B06, H06}.

-In this paper, we try to give an answer to this question from an algebraic angle.
+In this paper, we extend the peak algebra from an algebraic point of view.
 As observed in \cite{A06}, there is another description of $\Omega$ and $\Pi$, given by character theory of combinatorial Hopf algebras.
-The Hopf algebra of quasi-symmetric functions $\QSym$ and the canonical character
+The Hopf algebra of quasisymmetric functions $\QSym$ and the canonical character

 give the terminal object in the category of combinatorial Hopf algebras.
-The theta map $\Theta_\QSym$ is the unique Hopf morphism that makes the following diagram commute.
+The \emph{descent-to-peak} map $\Theta_\QSym$ is the unique Hopf morphism that makes the following diagram commute.

 The image of $\Theta_\QSym$ is exactly $\Pi$.
 Similarly, $\Omega$ can be constructed as the image of $\Theta_\Sym$.